 Actually, bermuda can be an asset in a combination lawn when you have kids or pets, as it will self-repair any wear and tear.
 So consider that such a blended lawn might be a viable option.

 There’s no quick fix.
 Don’t short circuit the lengthy process of killing bermuda grass without being ready to accept the consequences.
 You snooze, you lose.
 You cruise, you lose.

-Remember, Bermuda in another language is ‘Borg’ — it will assimilate, resistance is futile!
-So be steadfast & overcome!
+Remember, Bermuda in another language is ‘BORG’ — it will assimilate, resistance is futile!
+You must be steadfast to overcome!